Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The survivors took to the lifeboat, and this means that 5 lifeboats from two ships of the same company were drifting on the ocean east of Cape Hatteras on April 7, with a total of almost 80 men (see M/T Koll).

 Towards evening of the 7th the other lifeboat from Kollskegg had been in contact with 2 boats from Koll, and they stayed together for a while, but the near gale force wind separated them again.
-On the 14th a Canadian warship rescued the people in this boat and took them to Halifax.
+At 13:17Z on the 14th a Canadian warship (HMCS Niagara) rescued the people in this boat (in 39 08N 64 59W) and took them to Halifax.
 (I've come across a statement in the Norwegian magazine "Krigsseileren", Issue No. 2 for 1975, which says that after the first torpedo hit, 3 boats were launched without orders, and 1 of them was never found again; 10 men disappeared.
-It would seem that these men would be commemorated at the Stavern Memorial, but they are not - this is obviously not correct, and is probably the boat whose 8 occupants were picked up on the 14th).
+It would seem that these men would be commemorated at the Stavern Memorial, but they are not - this is obviously incorrect, and is probably the boat whose 8 occupants were picked up on the 14th).

 As mentioned, the maritime hearings were held in New York on Apr.
 30-1942.
 The following appeared: Able Seaman Høiseth (helmsman during the 1st attack), Able Seaman Klepp (lookout, 1st attack), Gunner Hogstad (on duty by the aft gun, 1st attack), Electrician Kilmark, 3rd Engineer Jensen and 2nd Mate Karlsen (officer on watch, 1st attack).
 By that time they had learned that the men in the other lifeboat had been rescued and taken to Halifax.